jason-dees-kr/test-doc-hub/breaking-changes/Proposals.md

 _SDK 3.0.6_

 _Models-1_
-- Page-View V2 (scenario that triggered the version bump is flagged as deprecated)
+- Page-View V2 `(scenario that triggered the version bump is flagged as deprecated)`
-- Add-to-Cart V1 (scenario that triggered the version bump is flagged as deprecated)
+- Add-to-Cart V1 `(scenario that triggered the version bump is flagged as deprecated)`

 _Models-2_
-- Page-View V2 (scenario that triggered the version bump is flagged as deprecated)
-- Add-to-Cart V1 (scenario that triggered the version bump is flagged as deprecated)
+- Add-to-List V4 `(scenario that triggered the version bump is flagged as deprecated)`

+	`Models-2 is missing Page-View and Start-Navigate because the major version that caused Models-1 to be deprecated was Page-View and Start-Navigate, thus those two scenarios would be same as in Models`

+_Models_
+- Start-Navigate V1
+- Page-View V3
+- Add-to-Cart V2
+- Add-to-List V4

+_SDK 3.0.7_

+_Models-2_
-- Add-to-List V4 (scenario that triggered the version bump is flagged as deprecated)
+- Add-to-List V4 `(scenario that triggered the version bump is flagged as deprecated)`

 _Models_
 - Start-Navigate V1